 There's at least one important principle from Asa's life I don't want you to miss.
-Past success (faith and dependency on God) is no guarantee of future faithfulness.
+Past success (faith, and dependency on God) is no guarantee of future faithfulness.
 In fact, as I read the pages of the Old and New Testament, I find very few men and very few women who ended well.
 Few heroes ended heroically.
 Few runners crossed the finish line as winners.
-Beyond Scripture, I've noticed the same sad pattern.
+Beyond Scripture I've noticed the same sad pattern.
+Many Christians coast or fade badly at the end of Our focus is primarily on the rearview mirror - what God did in our past - instead of radically trusting Him for the future.

-Many Christians coast or fade badly near the end of their race.
+their race.
 They start well, but they usually finish poorly.
 There are not many churches that start well, grow, and then stay well.